 Solutions developed in parallel

-Since the Spring of 2017, I’ve been working as a designer in the multi-disciplinary team at Feelgood.
-Together we’ve been developing several digital solutions in parallel for both Feelgood’s clients and the company’s staff.
+Since the Summer of 2017, I’ve been working as a designer in a multi-disciplinary team at Feelgood.
+Together we’ve been developing several digital solutions in parallel for both Feelgood’s clients and their own staff.

-Some of these solutions have been released and are continuously being improved.
+Some of these solutions have already been released and are continuously being improved.
 Others are awaiting release and will be presented in more detail in this case study later.

-For a long time, Feelgood’s clients were using different web apps for managing orders, bookings, complaints and invoices.
+For a long time, Feelgood’s clients were using several different web apps for managing orders, bookings, complaints and invoices.
 We successfully merged this into one single web app with the Feelgood Web Portal released in the Fall of 2017.

 Feelgood Visitor Registration

 Many of Feelgood’s health centres don’t have staff just for registering visits.
 With the Feelgood Visitor Registration released in the Spring of 2018, you just register your visit just by entering your personal identity number on a tablet located at each centre.